Valens Practice Merger

 Dr Alistair Blair, GP Partner, Wellway Medical Group

-Q. Why merge the practices?
+Why have we merged the practices?

 The NHS is changing and NHS England is asking practices to work together across larger patient populations.
 We want to ensure that our patients continue to receive high quality medical care.